 Albany exchange Neerbosch | a x n 2022

 In February 2022, the Historic Albany Foundation (HAF), Van ’t Lindenhoutmuseum Neerbosch-Nijmegen, and the RCE jointly initiated this international online expert exchange.
 The three-part exchange, aimed at professionals in built environment, explores development potentials of the Van Ostrande-Radliff House in Albany, New York and Kinderdorp Neerbosch in Nijmegen.
 Each part of this exchange examines the cases from different, complementary angles: area development, adaptive re-use and restoration practices.
 Taking two heritage sites situated in different contexts, the programme discusses similarity of challenges they face and ways to address them.

 Heritage and urban development experts will meet again on 21 October 2022 to discuss the results of their final meeting on both sites.
 The last theme will relate to restoration ethics, interventions and the use of (new) materials.

 Urban Heritage Strategies (UHS)

 UHS aims to develop a better understanding of the complex relationship between urban development and heritage management.
-A multilateral training course on the social and economic potential of heritage in urban development.
+A multilateral training course on the social, economic and environmental potential of heritage in urban development.